Punktum-dk/epp-service-specification/README.md

 2. The command is extended with a contact object pointing to an existing user, which is requested to take the role as nameserver administrator for the host object requested created

 - If the host object already exist `2302` is returned
+- If the specified domain name is ending in '.dk', 1 or more IP addresses have to be specified or `2003` is returned
 - Zero or more IP adresses can be specified, these have to be public addresses or `2004` is returned
 - If a administrator is specified using `dkhm:requestedNsAdmin`, the specified user has to exist or `2303` is returned
 - If the authenticated user does not hold the privilege to create a host object: `2201` is returned